choiseun/choiseun/README.md

 ## Hi, I'm Seung Woo

-### Senior Data Analyst - Atlanta, GA
+### Data Scientist - Atlanta, GA

-- Visit my data science portfolio: [here](https://seungwoochoi.pythonanywhere.com/)
+- To view my data science portfolio, click on any of the 6 project links below.
 - How to reach me: [LinkedIn](https://www.linkedin.com/in/seung-woo-choi/) or schoi361@gatech.edu
 - Fun fact: Did you know that more data was created in the past two years than in all of human history combined up to that point?